bkanawati/job-finder/README.md

  - The logo of the provider will be displayed instead.
 (Github logo will be an example here)

 ![enter image description here](https://github.com/bkanawati/job-finder/blob/master/Screen%20Shot%202018-11-04%20at%209.00.52%20AM.png?raw=true)
+ -  Features:
+ If clicked on the posting, it will directly to the job posting URL.

--Extra Feature:
+ - Extra Feature:
  If a location or a position is not listed.
 A message "No Jobs found.." will be displayed.

 ![enter image description here](https://github.com/bkanawati/job-finder/blob/master/Screen%20Shot%202018-11-04%20at%2011.47.57%20AM.png?raw=true)